inbo/data-publication/occurrences/metadata-guidelines.md

 ## Temporal coverage

 Information about the time periods covered by the resource.
-Enter start date (Earliest date and end date
+Enter start date (earliest `eventDate`) and end date (latest `eventDate`)

 ## Keywords

+list keywords, use , as a separator.
+Thesaurus vocabulary, use n/a

+    waterfowl, birds, monitoring, wetlands, occurrence, observation, lifewatch

 ## Associated parties